 The Fitness Zone

-In Australia there is a high standard of tuition available in Massage and Remedial Therapy – provided you are trained at the right Registered Training Organisation (RTO).
+There is a high standard of tuition available in Massage and Remedial Therapy – provided you are trained at the right Registered Training Organisation (RTO) – in Australia.

-The cost of setting up a massage business is surprisingly little.
+The cost of setting up a massage business is surprisingly low.
 To get started as a massage therapist, there are two main expenses to consider.

 3. Good income potential.

-In private practice a massage therapist can charge $80 - $90 per hour or more.
-It may take a while to build up to 20 or 30 clients per week which would give a potential gross income of $1500 to $2,500 a week.
-Even deducting room rental and other outgoings of, say $500 a week, would give you a potential earning of $1,000 to $2,000 a week before tax.
+In a private practice setting, massage therapists can charge $80 - $90 per hour or more.
+It may take a while to build up to 20 or 30 clients per week which would give a potential gross income of $1,500 to $2,500 a week.
+Deducting room rental and other outgoings of, say $500 a week would give you a potential earning of $1,000 to $2,000 a week before tax.

-Many massage therapists prefer to work for someone else, especially when they are starting out and wish to get experience.
-Working for someone you would expect to earn between $30 and $55 an hour, however you would only be paid for the clients you actually see.
-On the plus side you would not be paying rent, secretarial costs and other expenses.
+Many massage therapists prefer to work for someone else, especially when they are starting out and wish to gain experience.
+Working for someone you can expect to earn between $30 and $55 an hour, however, you would only be paid for the clients you actually see.
+On the plus side, you would not be paying rent, secretarial costs or other expenses.

 4. Great variety of work opportunities.

 There are many varieties of massage specialisations and different applications of massage to add interest to your massage career.
-For example sports massage is very popular and there are opportunities to: Work with professional sporting teams and clubs such as rugby, soccer, football, basketball and tennis; massage at events such as triathlons, Ironman and cycling events; or work as a massage therapist at your local gym.
-And it’s not just athletes who can benefit from regular massage.
-Everybody can, whether it be for relaxation, stress management, enhancing performance or rehabilitation.
+For example, sports massage is very popular and there are opportunities to: work with professional sporting teams and clubs such as rugby, soccer, football, basketball and tennis; conduct massage at events such as triathlons, Ironman and cycling events; or work as a massage therapist in your local gym.
+And it’s not just athletes who benefit from regular massage.
+Anybody can, whether it be for relaxation, stress management, enhancing performance or rehabilitation.

 There are also opportunities for massage therapists to work in hospitals and nursing homes, in a corporate environment or in a practice alongside physiotherapists or chiropractors.